 Highlights: Playful, Gentle, Social.

-The Kyi-Leo is a small, yet confident allergenic dog breed ideal for families with children.
-With the right pack leader and family, these dogs are calm and obedient.
+The Kyi-Leo is a small, yet confident hypoallergenic dog ideal for families with children.
+With the right pack leader and a loving family, these dogs will be calm and obedient.

-But at the same time, they’re playful and lively by nature.
-Not only are they highly adaptable, but can stand being alone for long periods of time – unlike most other dog breeds.
+But at the same time, they’re playful and lively dogs.
+Not only are they highly adaptable, but can actually stand being alone for long periods of time – unlike most other dog breeds.

 29. Bolognese Dog